electron/rebuild/README.md

 ### What are the requirements?

 Node v6.0.0 or higher is required.
-Building the extensions use [`node-gyp`](https://github.com/nodejs/node-gyp#installation), refer to the link for its installation:runtime requirements.
+Building the native modules from source uses [`node-gyp`](https://github.com/nodejs/node-gyp#installation), refer to the link for its installation/runtime requirements.

 ### CLI Arguments